-Palliative treatment is treatment that aims to reduce or stop symptoms rather than cure your cancer.
+Palliative treatment is treatment that aims to control or stop symptoms rather than cure your cancer.
 You might have some side effects from palliative cancer treatments.
 But the aim is to make you feel better.
-So, your cancer specialist will try to choose treatments that have as few side effects as possible.
+So your cancer specialist will try to choose treatments that have as few side effects as possible.

 Cancer treatments can help to reduce pain by shrinking a tumour and reducing pressure on nerves or surrounding tissues.
 After these cancer treatments, you might be able to cut down on your painkillers.

 But it can take several weeks before you get the full benefits of the treatments.
-So, you’ll need to carry on taking your painkillers in the meantime.
+So you will need to carry on taking your painkillers in the meantime.

 Chemotherapy or targeted cancer drugs